Social Anxiety Triggers: Situations That Worsen Fear

 One-On-One Settings

-One-on-one situations can be some of the hardest triggers to manage because they require you to take full responsibility for your social behavior and fear of judgment in the heat of the moment.
+Looking back, one-on-one situations can be some of the hardest triggers to manage because they require you to take full responsibility for your social behavior in the heat of the moment.
+You can’t hide.
+And that idea was what scared me the most.

 Large Group Settings

-Large social settings, on the flip side, bring a different kind of pressure.
+Fearing large social settings can be a little different.
 The focus shifts from individual judgment to the sheer exposure of being observed by many people.
-The unpredictability of the crowd, combined with the possibility of being singled out or drawing attention, can make social interactions feel overwhelming.
+The unpredictability of the crowd, combined with the possibility of being singled out or drawing attention, can make large social settings feel overwhelming.

 image of brain wired with social anxiety triggers